 Human exposure therapies have many drawbacks, in addition to being applied externally to the patient on someone else’s schedule.
 A few others were discussed in The role of DNMT3a in fear memories:

 - “Inability to generalize its efficacy over time,

 - Potential return of adverse memory in the new/novel contexts,

 - Context-dependent nature of extinction which is widely viewed as the biological basis of exposure therapy.”

 3. Rodent neural activity also doesn’t elevate recall to become an important goal of effective human therapies.
-Clearly, what the rodents experienced should be translated into human reliving/re-experiencing, not recall.
+Clearly, what the rodents experienced should have been translated into human reliving/re-experiencing, not recall!
 Terminology used in animal studies preferentially has the same meaning with humans, since the purpose of animal studies is to help humans.

 4. The researchers acknowledged that:

 “Other brain areas such as the prefrontal cortex and the amygdala are likely to be implicated in remote fear memories and remain to be investigated.”

 A study that provided evidence for basic principles of Primal Therapy determined another brain area:

 “The findings imply that in response to traumatic stress, some individuals, instead of activating the glutamate system to store memories, activate the extra-synaptic GABA system and form inaccessible traumatic memories.”